bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Here, you can see that the elements have resized accordingly, but have hit the limits of their min and max constraints.
 This is why using percentages for width and height are so important, it helps you write code that works for all screen sizes.

-# Module 4: Layout and positioning   4.2 The basics of layout   Padding and margin
+# Module 4: Layout and positioning   4.2 The basics of layout

 # Positioning with padding and margin